 22b.
 Important to make sure get all the wash supernatant out before moving on to Elution buffer steps; can cap and do quick salad spin followed by going back through with p10 and then visually confirm that no supernatant remains.

 23a.
-Add 25ul of Elution Buffer (Tris) to each well.
+Add 25ul of Elution Buffer (Tris) from Poly A mRNA kit to each well.
 Gently pipette mix entire volume to mix thoroughly (6x).

 Worked best to add 25ul with electronic 200ul repeat pipetter, followed by pipette mixing with manual repeat pipetter (300ul, set to 30ul) because vortex doesn’t work well when beads are out of solution already.